Iapetus (moon): Exploration

 Voyager 2 became the next probe to visit Saturn on August 22, 1981, and made its closest approach to Iapetus at a distance of 909,000 km.
-It took photos of Iapetus's north pole as it entered the Saturnian system - opposite the approach direction of Voyager 1.
+It took photos of Iapetus's north pole as it entered the Saturnian system – opposite the approach direction of Voyager 1.

 The latest probe to visit Iapetus was the Cassini orbiter which went into orbit around Saturn starting on July 1, 2004.
 Iapetus has been imaged many times from moderate distances by Cassini but its great distance from Saturn makes close observation difficult.

 Cassini made its first targeted flyby of Iapetus on Dec.
 31, 2004, at a distance of 123,400 km around the time when the spacecraft was settling in its orbit around Saturn.
 Cassini did not cross Iapetus's orbit when it flew by and remained inside the moon's orbit.
-Cassini's subsequent flybys of Titan would make the spacecraft's orbit smaller, preventing Cassini from flying close to Iapetus for months.
+Cassinis subsequent flybys of Titan would make the spacecraft's orbit smaller, preventing Cassini from flying close to Iapetus for months.

 Cassini made a second flyby of Iapetus on November 12, 2005, at a distance of 415,000 km, also without crossing the moon's orbit.

 Cassini then made a third and more distant flyby of Iapetus on January 22, 2006, at a distance of 1,300,000 km.

 The fourth flyby happened on April 8, 2006, at a distance of approximately 866,000 km, and this time, Cassini crossed Iapetus's orbit.
-After this, Cassini's orbit was made smaller once again, preventing the probe from approaching Iapetus for more than a year this time.
+After this, Cassinis orbit was made smaller once again, preventing the probe from approaching Iapetus for more than a year this time.

-Cassini's closest flyby of Iapetus happened on September 10, 2007, at a minimum range of 1,227 km.
+Cassinis closest flyby of Iapetus happened on September 10, 2007, at a minimum range of 1,227 km.
 It approached Iapetus from its night side.

 After this encounter, Cassini made no further targeted flybys of Iapetus.